Tbrennan6/IcelandicNow/blog/2024-03-29_conditionals.md

 Both me going outside and me coming home with a cat could very easily be true, so Examples 1 and 2 are conditional real.
 Example 3 contains a situation that may or may not simply be true.
 As a result, it is also conditional real.

 ## Conditional unreal
 Conditional unreal statements are used for conditions that are purely hypothetical or very unlikely to occur.
 The verbs in conditional unreal statements need to be in the subjunctive past.
-Very commonly, the verb in the conclusion will use a "Myndi" construction instead of the normal subjunctive past.
+Very commonly, the verb in the conclusion will use a *myndi* construction instead of the normal subjunctive past.
 This is particularly common when the subjunctive past of the verb would look the same as the indicative past.

 1. Ef ég **væri** hundur **myndi** ég gelta. - (If I were a dog, I would bark.)
 2. Ef ég **væri** milljónamæringur **myndi** ég kaupa allt. - (If I were a millionaire, I would buy everything.)